 I wanted to make a meal that would have all the flavors of caprese salad, in a healthier, high protein form.

-If you love all things tomato, basil and mozzarella – we have these Chicken Caprese Zucchini Noodles and Chicken Caprese Quinoa Meal Prep Bowls which are both delicious.. but we love meatballs and thought that they would be just as yummy with those ingredients too!
+If you love all things tomato, basil and mozzarella – we have this Caprese Pasta Salad, Chicken Caprese Zucchini Noodles and Chicken Caprese Quinoa Meal Prep Bowls which are all delicious.. but we love meatballs and thought that they would be just as yummy with those ingredients too!

 These caprese meatballs give you all the flavor of caprese salad, but are lower in fat, and higher in protein!
 Serve them over a spinach salad, with roasted veggies, or with a grain/side like this easy farro salad.

 They’re super easy to make (only 6 ingredients) and SO yummy.
 You’re going to love them!

 Ingredients for Caprese Meatballs:

 There are some substitutions below for these meatballs – check them out if you need to make a switch for any of these ingredients.

 How to make Caprese Meatballs:

 - Add all your ingredients in a bowl.